gershnik/wsdd-native/README.md

 ### Setting up daemon

-The [config](config) directory of this repo contains sample configuration files for different init systems (systemd, FreeBSD rc.d and macOS launchd).
+The [config](config) directory of this repo contains sample configuration files for different init systems (Systemd, Launchd, SysV init, FreeBSD and OpenBSD rc.d and OpenRC).
 You can adapt those as appropriate to your system.

 Command line flags and configuration file entries are documented in `man wsddn` and online [here][manpage]